-Transferwise – Simple, easy to use and often has excellent rates!
+Transferwise – Simple, easy to use and often have excellent rates!
 You can see the main differences between Currencyfair vs Transferwise here.

 Here is what happened to me when I went to transfer money from Ireland to Australia:

 - When I first moved to Australia, the mistake I made was sending it via my bank!
 I figured I would get a reasonable rate, and it is probably the easiest.

-- I didn’t realise that banks could charge between 4% – 6% on the exchange rate(yes, that much!).
+- I didn’t realise that banks could charge between 4% and 6% on the exchange rate(yes, that much!).

 - I also paid about €20 in “Sending fees.”